nuciferus/nuciferus/README.md

 - 👋 Hi, I’m @nuciferus
-- 👀 I’m interested in frontend development
+- 👀 I’m interested in all things Javascript
 - 🌱 I’m currently learning ReactJS with GraphQL

 <!---